eclipse-archived/ceylon-ide-eclipse/README.md

 	- build the _ceylon.formatter_ module that is also required now (see [here](https://github.com/ceylon/ceylon.formatter) for more details):
 		- In the `ceylon.formatter` directory run : `ant clean publish ide-quick`

+	- build the _ceylon-ide-common_ module that is also required now (see [here](https://github.com/ceylon/ceylon-ide-common) for more details):
+		- In the `ceylon-ide-common` directory run : `ant clean publish ide-quick`

 	- make sure that the following GitHub repositories have all been cloned locally into the same parent directory :
 	```
 	ceylon-dist
 	ceylon-sdk
 	ceylon.formatter
+	ceylon-ide-common
 	ceylon-ide-eclipse
 	```